Passing User Data

 Case 6

-This case illustrates how to use the user data passing function to assign user root permission for remotely logging in to a Linux ECS.
+This case illustrates how to pass the user data to assign user root permissions for remotely logging in to a Linux ECS.
 After passing the file to an ECS, you can log in to the ECS as user root using SSH key pair authentication.

 User data example: